Zapper-fi/protocol/docs/api-intro/portfolio-totals.md

 ##### Net Worth

 You want to show a user the USD value of their entire onchain holdings across tokens, NFTs, and apps.
 You also want to break it down by chain.
-You would pass `address` for the user and return the `portfolio` object, with the fields `totals`, and `totalByNetwork`.
+You would pass `address` for the user and return the `portfolio` object, with the fields `totals`, and `totalByNetworkWithNFT`.
 Example of the response below:

 ```json